• Skip to primary navigation

 • Parsley - fresh parsley is delicious; I often use fresh dill instead for a bit of extra flavor.

-This soup is also healthy because it is made with chicken bones too, so it makes a savory bone broth full of nutrients!
-If you are looking for a more hearty Instant Pot Chicken recipe, try this homemade Gluten Free Chicken Stew recipe too!
+This soup is also healthy because it is made with chicken bones, which makes a savory bone broth full of nutrients!
+If you want a more hearty Instant Pot Chicken recipe, try this homemade Gluten Free Chicken Stew recipe.

 Tips For Success:

-• Use a good quality chicken broth to make this Instant Pot Whole Chicken Soup recipe.
+• Make this Instant Pot Whole Chicken Soup recipe with a good quality chicken broth.
 Try not to use bouillon because many are not gluten free.

 • If you don't have a whole chicken, you can use chicken legs, a half chicken, or even chicken breasts.

-• Be sure there is enough water added for the size of Instant Pot.
+• Ensure enough water is added for the Instant Pot’s size.

 A close up of a bowl of chicken soup.